Quantum deformation of cubic string field theory: Quantum deformation

 \section{Quantum deformation}

 As the \textit{q}-deformation of string theory has been studied, we will construct a \textit{q}-deformation of Witten's cubic string field theory.
 Now we will investigate the \textit{q}-deformation of the $\alpha$-modes and ghost/antighost modes by deforming Eqs. \eqref{alpha} and \eqref{ghosts}.
-The q-deformation of the string oscillator modes can be obtained using the Biedenharn formalism \cite{Biedenharn}.
-So, the q-deformed version of Eq. \eqref{alpha} can be expressed as
+The \textit{q}-deformation of the string oscillator modes can be obtained using the Biedenharn formalism \cite{Biedenharn}.
+So, the \textit{q}-deformed version of Eq. \eqref{alpha} can be expressed as

 where $N_m$ is the \textit{q}-number operator corresponding to the mode $m$, and is defined by